 Friday: Stuffed spinach and cheese pizza (No Whine with Dinner), salad and fruit

 Salad of the week: Apple Walnut Salad with Cranberry Vinaigrette

 Snack of the week: Butternut squash muffins

 Picky Eating/Trying New Foods: Picky eating was the most common challenge mentioned.
-In particular is getting kids to try foods like vegetables.
-If you haven’t already, check out my Picky Eating Series, which explains why picky-eating is normal (and when it’s not) and offers lots of tips from experts.
+In particular, it is getting kids to try foods like vegetables.
+If you haven’t already, check out my first post in my picky eating series, which explains why picky-eating is normal (and when it’s not) and offers lots of tips from experts.

 Believe me when I say I understand the frustration involved with feeding erratic-eating little people.
 But I have found the frustration usually comes from trying to control kids’ eating.
-I will have plenty of postings on this topic including a regular “Parents of Picky Eaters Unite” series.
-Stay tuned.
+I will have plenty of postings on this topic in the future.

 Making Meals Everyone Likes: I feel your stress about trying to get healthy meals on the table that everyone likes.
 There’s also are quite of few of you dealing with food allergies and kids with special needs that complicate things even more.

 I plan to highlight helpful strategies in my posts, including the simple recipes/meal plans, to help you with this one.
 But I think part of the problem is the unrealistic expectation that everyone will like every meal.
 Instead, I try to find meals that work well for my family and make everyone happy overall (not at every meal).

 Problems with Planning: While everyone knows the importance of meal planning, it’s still not happening for some of you.
 One reader said, “I am so aware of the tips and tricks of pre-organizing meals and different hints, I don’t think I can read another article about it without feeling like I already know what they are saying.
 The challenge is to actually put the plans in motion and find a suggestion that actually fits in our lifestyle.”